Navigating Holiday Nutrition: Embrace Joy and Wellness

 What to do instead:

-Half-way through your plate pause, take some deep breathes, and check-in to see if you need more to feel satisfied.
+Halfway through your plate, pause, take some deep breaths, and check in to see if you need more to feel satisfied.

 4. Choose Curiosity Over Judgment

-The all-or-nothing thinking we’re sold — “clean” vs. “cheat,” “on” vs. “off” — is a setup for shame.
-It also makes it harder to listen to your body.
+The all-or-nothing thinking we’re sold—“clean” vs. “cheat,” “on” vs. “off”—sets us up for shame.
+It also makes it harder to listen to our bodies.
+Instead of judging your choices, get curious:

 Did that leave me feeling satisfied or stuffed?